-WCAG is an acronym for Web Content Accessibility Guidelines.1 Just like the name states, it’s a step-by-step set of technical requirements explaining how you can make your website accessible to people with various kinds of disabilities.
+The Web Content Accessibility Guidelines (WCAG) are an important asset for businesses, organizations, and other entities who want to make their digital content accessible to all people.¹ Just like the name states, the WCAG is a step-by-step set of technical requirements explaining how you can make your website, app or other digital properties accessible to people with various kinds of disabilities.

-What’s special about WCAG is that it’s developed by a working group of experts from around the world, and it’s in the process of becoming universally accepted and adopted.
+What’s special about WCAG is that it’s developed by a working group of experts from around the world, and it’s been universally accepted and adopted.

-The World Wide Web Consortium, known as W3C, leads the international community that develops WCAG.
-This group of staff, member organizations and members of the general public from all over the globe combine their expertise and energy to create important standards for the web.
+The World Wide Web Consortium (W3C) leads the international community that develops WCAG.
+This group of staff, member organizations, and public members from all over the globe combine their expertise and energy to create important standards for the web.

 Versions of WCAG

-WCAG is developed and updated the same way all other W3C standards and accessibility guidelines come into being: through collaboration by stakeholders all around the world.
+WCAG is developed and updated the same way all other W3C standards and accessibility sets of guidelines come into being: through collaboration by stakeholders all around the world.

-The first set of Web Content Accessibility Guidelines, known as WCAG 1.0, was released in 1999.
-The new-and-improved 2.0 version came out in 2008, and remains the most up-to-date and most universally accepted set of web accessibility guidelines available today.
+The first set of WCAG, known as WCAG 1.0, was released in 1999.
+The new-and-improved 2.0 version came out in 2008, and for 10 years it was the most up-to-date and most universally accepted set of web accessibility guidelines available.

-Coming soon is WCAG 2.1, which won’t replace WCAG 2.0, but will include additional information about newer technologies.
-Websites that conform to 2.0 will still be considered accessible, but WCAG 2.1 will be a useful reference tool for organizations that need the most up-to-date guidance.
+In June 2018, we saw the release of WCAG 2.1, which didn’t replace WCAG 2.0, but includes additional information about newer technologies, and addressed a broader range of disability-related needs.
+Websites that conform to 2.0 are still considered accessible, but WCAG 2.1 is a useful reference tool for organizations that need the most up-to-date guidance.

 Three Reasons Why Websites should be Accessible

-We can come up with more than a billion reasons why websites should be accessible!
-But setting aside the mere fact that there’s a sizeable number of people with disabilities in the world, here are three other reasons why your website should conform to WCAG:
+We can come up with an endless list of reasons why websites should be accessible, but focusing on the main three reasons provides direction in what may seem like a substantial undertaking.
+Setting aside the mere fact that there are millions of people with disabilities in the world, here are three other reasons why your website should conform to WCAG:

-It’s a right: The United Nations’ Convention on the Rights of Persons with Disabilities,2signed by 160 countries, recognizes the obligation to “promote access for persons with disabilities to new information and communications technologies and systems, including the Internet.”
+- It’s a right: The United Nations’ Convention on the Rights of Persons with Disabilities, signed by 161 countries, recognizes the obligation to “promote access for persons with disabilities to new information and communications technologies and systems, including the Internet.”³

-It benefits businesses: In the United States alone, not only are there over 56 million people with disabilities, but also they have billions of dollars in purchasing power.
+- It benefits businesses: In the United States alone, not only are there over 60 million people with disabilities who have billions of dollars in purchasing power.
 If people with disabilities can’t use your website, they will quickly turn to the website of a competitor.

-Even if you aren’t concerned about the business of these consumers, you might be surprised to learn that conforming to WCAG can provide other financial benefits.3 For instance, it can improve your ranking in search results, increase the functionality of your website for other groups, and cut your costs in areas such as technical support.
+Even if you aren’t concerned about the business of these consumers, you might be surprised to learn that conforming to WCAG can provide other financial benefits.4 According to the Web Accessibility Initiative (WAI), removing barriers from your site can have a positive impact on your business.
+For instance, it can improve your ranking in search results, increase the functionality of your website for other groups, such as aging baby boomers, and cut your costs in areas such as technical support.

 Why Do Web Content Accessibility Guidelines Matter?

-W3C has more to offer than just web guidelines.
-It also has a Web Accessibility Evaluation Tools List,4 which is a large collection of online checkers from various organizations that allow you to run your website through automated test for Section 508 compliance and in some cases for WCAG 2.0 PDF accessibility.
-They include WCAG contrast checkers and WCAG 2.0 checkers.
+The W3C has more to offer than just web guidelines.
+It also has a Web Accessibility Evaluation Tools List.5 The tools list is a large collection of more than 100 online checkers from various organizations that allow you to run your website through automated tests for Section 508 compliance.
+Some tools delve into digital documents and test for PDF accessibility.
+The tool list also includes WCAG contrast checkers.
+The checkers target WCAG 2.0 or 2.1 compliance.

 Keep in mind that while these online tools are useful, they won’t catch all violations.
-Only a qualified company that offers manual and functional testing can uncover all the accessibility problems, provide you with a Web Content Accessibility Guidelines 2.0 checklist of remediation solutions, and help you fulfill your commitment to meet the needs of all visitors to your website.
+Only a qualified accessibility partner that offers manual and functional testing can uncover all the accessibility problems, provide you with a Web Content Accessibility Guidelines checklist of remediation solutions, and help you fulfill your commitment to meet the needs of all visitors to your website.

 - Web Content Accessibility Guidelines (WCAG) 2.0.
 W3C Recommendation 11 December 2008.